 From Death Reborn

-Managing the facility all this time are the grave wardens, tasked with making sure the dead stay dead in this Undead necropolis.
+Managing the facility are the grave wardens, tasked with making sure the dead stay dead in this Undead necropolis.
 Although they do use Estus, this is likely because the flasks were confiscated from the interred, not that they are cursed themselves.
 Their bodies have corpse-like blue pallor, and virtually all of them cover their eyes with a cloth, showing an aversion to light typical of the dead.
-That said, they don’t seem to be your typical corpse reanimated by necromancy.
-As demonstrated best by Agdayne, originally Agadulan, (アガドゥラン) these gravekeepers have the same level of intelligence and individuality as living humans, even remembering all the names of those they look after.
+That said, they don’t seem to be your standard corpse reanimated by necromancy.
+Agdayne, or Agadulan, (アガドゥラン) proves that these gravekeepers have the same intelligence and individuality as live humans, even remembering all the names of those they look after.
 Their blood may run cold, but they don’t need a necromancer present to direct their movements, hence their ability to operate so well on their own.
 Healing with Estus further proves that they haven’t lost all the perks of the warm-bodied either.
 In that respect, one can say that they are between living and dead, which explains why they are distinguished as “Fenito”.

 Mask of a gravekeeper who serves in the Undead Mausoleum.
 It is for blocking light, so it isn’t very effective.